BAVEL-Technology/emoji-api/README.md

 |--Top Level Emoji --||-- Skin Tone --||--ZWJ --||--Hair Style --| || |--Hair Style --| |--Connector--|
        U+1F3FB            U+1F3FB        U+200D       U+1F9B3
 ```

+We should just store base emojis, and we can manipulate them when needed.
+This will decrease the size of the emoji file in memory